veerendra2/greet-me-flask-app/README.md

-# Greet Me app
+# Greet Me
-A simple flask application greets clients depending on time.
+A simple flask application that greets you according to the time of day.

 ## Abstract
 > First, create a very simple application that greets you according to the time of day.
 “Good Morning, Good Afternoon, Good Evening”.
 It should run in a Docker container and provide the service on port 8080.
 Don’t forget to write a couple of tests.